Castel Bolognese train disaster: Derailment

 The first carriage, a luggage car, followed the engine and overturned to the left.
 Some poultry cages inside shattered, and dozens of hens were set free.
 A shipment of truffles received minor damage, but its strong smell became a distinctive memory for the emergency responders.
-A shoes load from Marche craftsmen was stored on a secondary luggage car, and was severely damage when the car hit a station building.
+A shoes load from Marche craftsmen was stored on a secondary luggage car, and was severely damaged when the car hit a station building.